JL-Wong/ecommerce/E-Commerce Doc/docs/db.md

 3. For the rest of the DB, it is not finalise, it just the first version of the general JSON, so please change it along the process

+4. Below is the full image of the DB
 ![DB-image](/img/db-E-commerce.drawio.png)